XiaoTianCan/ASRA/draft-geng-sidrops-aspa-analysis-00.md

   +-------+ path[1] +-------+
 Originate route

-      (a) route leak in partial deployment
+      (a) Route leak in partial deployment

                             +-------+
                             |  AS3  |